adamr7777/portfolio_page/ticket2.md

 @ create X(color red) button for email div that executes renderEmailDiv in reverse
 @ make Copy to the clipboard interactive (presumably the same way as other links.buttons, or instead of it getting bigger, it should get a rectangular body of red color with font shadows.
 Then it could say 'completed' in golden color)
+@ maybe style 'copy to clipboard' as a button, border- oval white?